YD-UOM/NLTK/README.md

 This will open a black screen (it might keep blinking if the computer is slow).
 Wait until you can start typing

-4) Type `conda install jupyter nltk beautifulsoup4` and hit `ENTER` key
+4) Type `conda install jupyter nltk beautifulsoup4` and hit `ENTER` key.
+When asked do you want to proceed, type `y` and hit `ENTER`.

-   This will take a a few minutes to download.
+   This will take a a few minutes to download jupyter and nltk.

 5) When download is complete, you may wish to change directory by entering  `cd c:\users\me` and `c:`.